Does electrolysis hurt?

 How many treatments will I need?
 How long does it take?

 Factors that determine the number and length of your treatments include the number of hairs in the area to be treated, the specific area to be treated and the previous methods used to remove hair.
 Frequent shaving or tweezing means more frequent appointments, but as the permanent removal progresses, the length of treatments and the appointment schedule lessens.
 In addition, the cause of your hair growth is a factor in how many treatments you will need.
 Following the recommended treatment schedule will help you reach your goals in the shortest time.
+Generally, it will take at least 18 to 24 months of consistent treatment to complete.
+As your treatments progress the length of time needed becomes shorter and the time between treatments will be longer.
+If there are hormonal issues, women may require infrequent clean-up of newly growing hairs throughout their life.

 What caused this hair to grow?